info201b-au19/final-eguw/README.md

   - Question is related to the field (1 point)
   - Describes how the question can be answered using data (e.g., a specific comparison within or analysis of the data that answers the question) (1 point)

+- Cost of homelessness
+  - can be answered by calculating the average cost of livings per person
+- Crime and Homelessness
+  - compare the crime rate with homeless population in the saome region
+-

 ## Finding data

 | Source | Collection Methodology | Observations | Features | Questions |